 Thomas Meier was the founder and CEO of MyoContract, a research company focused on orphan neuromuscular diseases out of Basel.
 This biotech merged with the German Graffinity Pharmaceuticals in 2004, forming Santhera.
-Meier was CSO during 7 years, until it rose to the role of CEO in 2011.
+Meier was CSO for 7 years until he rose to the role of CEO in 2011.
 Since then, Santhera has received its first market authorization and has another candidate going through the last regulatory hoops.

 Guido Magni, Partner at Versant Ventures

 Before joining Versant Ventures, one of the biggest biotechs VCs out there, Guido Magni headed the Medical Science Department of Roche, overseeing the development of several candidates.
 This experience must have translated into his success as Managing Director of Versant’s incubator based in Basel, EuroVentures, which included the now acquired Synosia.
 Guido is now part of the Board of MM Pharma, from the Netherlands.

 There’s a really interesting mix of founders of young biotechs, VC people, and legacy biotech bigwigs like those at Actelion and Basilea.
 What’s also remarkable, if not all that surprising, is the percentage of people here that ‘graduated’ from the big pharma in the area, Roche and Novartis, and then stuck around to launch their biotech careers!